thisisgurpal/run_results_app/README.md

 <h3>Event page</h3>
 On the individual event page an Axios request is made to a path which includes the event id which gets specific events details.
 The event id is retrieved in the current page path using useParams from React Router DOM.
 In the back end this Axios request path is specified and a class I made will find the event using the id and then send that event's details back to the front end.
 <h3></h3>
 In the event details there is a one to many relationship to the runs data.
 This means each run will have the event but each event will have multiple runs.
 The run data includes the runner id, event, position, year and run time.
 I wanted to create an easy to read display of the information and leaderboard whilst also being able toggle gender and year.
-Each runner has a Link tag to take you to the runner profile page where the runner id is inlcuded in the path.
+Each runner has a Link tag to take you to the runner profile page where the runner id is included in the path.
 If you continue to scroll down on this page there is an events section.
 <h3></h3>
 <img src="https://user-images.githubusercontent.com/97416784/161327881-70e6c351-18ba-45a9-a72b-c0c7e89bd365.JPG" width="1000">
 <h3>Comment on event</h3>